AlexandrVolvenkin/ModbusRtuToTcpProxy/ReadMe.txt

 and sends data received from the socket to the TCP / IP network into it.

 //-----------------------------------------------------------------------------------------------------
+Using:
+HW VSP3 Single.
+Launch HW VSP3 Single.
+tab - Virtual Serial Port:
+enter in the IP Address: localhoct or 127.0.0.1 field Type in Port: 502 or another.
+Type in Port Name: COM3 or another. create virtual COMM port: button - Create COM

+ModbusRtuToTcpProxy.
-Usage: write on the command line:
+write on the command line:
 ModbusRtuToTcpProxy <listen port> <host addr> <host port>
 For example:
 ModbusRtuToTcpProxy      502 192.168.0.9         502
+<listen port> - port to which data is received from - HW VSP3 Single.
+<host addr> is the address of the ModbusTCP device on the TCP / IP network.
+<host port> - port of the ModbusTCP device on the TCP / IP network.

 Start.bat file for convenient launch of the ModbusRtuToTcpProxy program.